What Causes Shoulder Dystocia During Birth?

 Delivery teams can help reduce shoulder dystocia causes while you are giving birth.
 If your obstetrician or midwife suspects shoulder dystocia, they should tell you to stop pushing.
 They may then use the HELPERR procedure.

-• Evaluate: The team may suggest an episiotomy (a cut made to the perineum, the area between the vagina and the anus).
-After making the cut, the medical team will ask you to get onto all fours.
+- Evaluate: The team may suggest an episiotomy (a cut made to the perineum, the area between the vagina and the anus).
 The doctor or midwife will then put their hand inside the birth canal to free the baby’s body.

-• Legs: The team may use the McRoberts maneuver and ask you to lie on your back with your knees pulled back as far as possible.
-This helps rotate and flatten your pelvis.
+- Legs: The team may use the McRoberts maneuver and ask you to lie on your back with your knees pulled back and out as far as possible.
+This helps rotate and flatten your pelvis to allow more room for the infant’s shoulder.

-• Enter maneuvers: Your health care team may perform enter maneuvers or internal rotation by reaching into the birth canal to turn the baby.
+- Enter maneuvers: Your health care team may perform enter maneuvers or internal rotation by reaching into the birth canal to turn the shoulder inward closer to the baby, reducing the width of the baby.

 If HELPERR doesn’t work, the obstetrician may perform the following procedures: